Side Program

 The Theodora Smiling Bus |

 Come capture a joyful souvenir of HCIM 2026 !
-Share a smile, and take a memorable photo to keep. |
+Share a smile, and take a memorable photo to keep.
+Opening hours: |

-Poster Sessions (Main Hall)
+Poster Sessions (Garden)

 | Poster Title & Summary | Presenter |